Last updated on July 7th, 2017 at 03:32 pm

 I never thought I’d still be having this insufferable, festering pustule of a conversation in 2016, but we still have a problem considering games art, and few things show it so well as how poorly we treat fan games.
 We consider fan games lesser because our opinion of games is that they’re these weird, hyper-corporate things that can only be commercial products or, at the very least, that they’re less “arty” than other art forms.

 What is the legal difference between fan art, remixes and fan games?
 Nothing.
-Fucking NOTHING.
+Absolutely NOTHING.
 There is NO legal wording specifically describing a type of art that is okay and not okay to derive works from.

 Law doesn’t define what is and isn’t art; this shouldn’t surprise you.
 So “but it’s a fan game” is a completely meaningless argument.
 Nintendo has no more or less legal ability to DMCA fan games than they do the aforementioned fan art or fan remixes.
 If it’s an unauthorized derivative work it can be taken down with a DMCA no question, and no, your favorite artist on Deviant Art did not get authorized to draw that picture by Nintendo, so they’re in the same position as DoctorM64.